Health & Safety Policy for Streatham Man with Van Rubbish Services

 Our objectives include maintaining safe vehicles and equipment, reducing the risk of injury during manual handling, controlling exposure to hazardous materials and ensuring compliance with applicable safety best practices for a local rubbish company service area.
 Key commitments include risk assessment, provision of suitable protective equipment, planned training and robust incident reporting procedures.

-Team performing a safety check on removal equipment Scope: This policy covers all operations carried out by Streatham man and van teams, including loading, transportation, sorting and lawful disposal of waste.
+A smiling couple, a man and a woman, standing indoors near a large white-framed glass door with multiple panes in a residential setting, each holding an open cardboard box.
+The man, dressed in a white shirt, is on the right side, carrying a box filled with white packing paper, while the woman, also in white, is on the left holding a box containing a small green potted plant.
+The background includes light green walls, two small wall-mounted lanterns, and a view of trees outside through the glass door.
+The scene captures a typical house move, with the couple preparing to load or unload household items, fitting within a home environment in Streatham or nearby South London area, reflecting professional removals services provided by Streatham Man with Van.
+Scope: This policy covers all operations carried out by Streatham man and van teams, including loading, transportation, sorting and lawful disposal of waste.
 It applies to employees, subcontractors, casual operatives and temporary staff, as well as any authorised persons working on behalf of the man with a van rubbish service.
 The policy complements existing operational procedures and should be read alongside specific task risk assessments.

 Responsibilities and Management